 FREQUENTLY ASKED QUESTIONS (FAQs)

-2. If you e-mail a request to firstname.lastname@example.org, Julie will put you on the club’s e-mail list.
+2. If you e-mail a request to email@example.com, Julie will put you on the club’s e-mail list.
 You will receive a monthly newsletter, which includes a calendar of events, and e-mail notices of “flash paddles” i.e., club paddles that are planned and announced on short notice.
-(If you used to be on Gene’s e-mail list for the club and are wondering why you suddenly stopped receiving club e-mails, it’s because Gene’s e-mail list suddenly died.
-You need to “re-subscribe” by e-mailing Julie, if you want to get on the new e-mail list for the club.)
+If your ISP does not deliver club e-mails (due to ISP “spam filters” or whatever), that’s between you and your ISP – there is nothing we can do about it.

-4. Our intention is for safety to always be the first priority.
+9. Our intention is for safety to always be the first priority.
 It is up to each individual to decide for him/herself whether the paddling conditions for each event are within their enjoyment and skill range.
-Everyone must be responsible for their decision whether to participate in each event.
-The coordinator of the paddle should be able to assist with information on the expected paddle conditions.
-However, always remember that the weather and other conditions can, and quite often do, change both quickly and dramatically.
+Each person is responsible for their own decision about whether to participate in each event.
+The leader of any given paddle can tell you about the expected paddling conditions, duration, level of difficulty, etc. However, always remember that the weather and other conditions can, and quite often do, change both quickly and dramatically.
 (In other words, paddle at your own risk.)

-5. You should always contact the trip coordinator for any paddling trip to let them know if you plan to attend.
+10. You should always contact the trip leader for any paddling trip to let them know if you plan to join the paddle and to get directions to the meeting place and/or put-in.
 If they don’t know you are coming, trip leaders cannot contact you with changes in plans or cancellations, and you may find yourself waiting alone in a parking lot while the rest of us are off having fun somewhere else.

 If you would like to subscribe to the club e-mail list, or if you have any questions, comments, or suggestions about this website, please e-mail Julie at firstname.lastname@example.org.